Doctors Note Logo

 Always Tired?
 Why Your Blood Is Starving: Medically Approved Iron Deficiency Symptom Steps

-Persistent tiredness, lightheadedness, or shortness of breath can signal iron deficiency that lowers hemoglobin and oxygen delivery, often with pale skin, dizziness, rapid heartbeat, cold hands and feet, brittle nails or hair loss, and cravings for ice or other non-foods.
+Feeling constantly tired, lightheaded, or short of breath?
+These are common signs of iron deficiency, which reduces hemoglobin and limits oxygen delivery throughout the body.
+Other symptoms include pale skin, dizziness, rapid heartbeat, cold hands and feet, brittle nails, hair loss, and unusual cravings for ice or non-foods.

 answer background